abingeorge07/ME461-Vehicular-Lab-Automation-Device/README.md

 ## Motivation and Goals
 This was our senior design project at Boston University, with the main objective of showcasing our skills as an engineer.
 This project was proposed by Dr. Keith Brown.
-More information on the project details and our solution can be found in our [final report.](Assets/Team%2021%20Vlad%20ME461%20Final%20Report.pdf)
+More information on the project details and our solution can be found in our [final report.](Assets/Team%2021%20Vlad%20ME461%20Final%20Report.pdf) A huge thanks to Dr. Brown and Professor Anthony Linn for their support.

 ## Individual Peripherals